hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - a standardized language developed in a collaborative way to represent structured information about cyber threats
     - shared, stored, and otherwise used in a consistent manner

+- Common Vulnerabilities and Exposures (CVE)
+  - an identifier assigned to vulnerability disclosured by vendors, security researchers, and vulnerability coordination centers
+  - an industry-wide standard
+  - sponsored by US-CERT, the office of Cybersecurity and Communications at the U.S. Department of Homeland Security
+  - goal: easier to share data across tools, vulnerability repositories, and security services

 ## Integrity and Privacy